mrminhaz87/Railway-IT-OT-Demo/attack/Readme.md

 ##### Attack Step3

+**Find the break point and hack into a maintenance laptop in SCADA network **

-After tried every username/password in the record file, the attacker ssh login the maintenance laptop (in the SCADA netowork) successfully.
+After tried every username/password in the record file, the attacker ssh login the maintenance laptop (in the SCADA network) successfully.
 He scanned the network to try to figure out the supervision network structure and the server's IP addresses, then he roughly understands the network topology of the SCADA network and found 2 servers may be the SCADA servers introduced in one of the user manuals he found in step2.

 ##### Attack Step4

+**Scan the SCADA network and analyze the traffic**

 The attack tried to capture the p-cap of the 2 servers which he thought are SCADA servers, he finds the Modbus communication traffic packages.
 Based on the incoming Modbus message package length he figures out the trains' controller SCADA server (server A) IP address.
 Based on the outgoing Modbus package, he figured out the train's controller PLCs' IP address and some registers information (address and idx offset).

 ##### Attack Step5

+**Create command control dictionary based network traffic analysis and real-world observation**

 The attacker created his own Modbus communication client (malware) program on the maintenance laptop, then he tries to connect to the PLC to run some PLC probing command to check whether this maintenance laptop is in the PLC's allow_read_whitelist.
 After he got successful fetching some data.
 Based on the fetched PLC data and the observation of the real-world emulator's trains state, the attacker created his mapping file of: